-Although it’s expensive upgrading the energy efficiency of older properties, I believe it’s the duty of landlords to invest in improvements, even if the law still only requires an EPC E. (The Minimum Energy Performance of Buildings (No. 2) Bill which was due to make EPC Cs compulsory by 2025 has been delayed, without explanation).
+Although it’s expensive upgrading the energy efficiency of older properties, I believe it’s the duty of landlords to invest in improvements, even if the law still only requires an EPC E. (The Minimum Energy Performance of Buildings (No. 2) Bill which was due to make EPC Cs compulsory by 2025, but Rishi Sunak officially dropped it in September 2023).

 5. Responsible landlords are fair and reasonable